Professor Jouni Paavola

 - Co-Director of the ESRC Centre for Climate Change Economics and Policy (CCCEP)

-I manage and mostly deliver the Environmental Economics and Policy module and contribute to the research project module at the Master's level.
+I usually manage and partly deliver the SOEE5095 Environmental Economics and Policy module and contribute to the research project module at the Master's level.

 Current PhD students